Kopelson/-momentCalendarScheduler/README.md

-# Moment.js Daily Scheduler
+# Moment.js Daily Scheduler :

-## Description
-<p>This is a simple calender application that allows users to save events for each hour of the day.
+ This is a simple calender application that allows users to save events for each hour of the day.
  This app features a dynamically updated HTML and CSS powered by JQuery and uses Moment.js library to work with date and time within the application.
-Note that this is a daily scheduler that will need to be updated daily to be effective.</p>
+Note that this is a daily scheduler that will need to be updated daily to be effective.

 ## Table of Contents